spacetelescope/jwst/docs/jwst/master_background/description.rst

 Subtracting the master background
 ---------------------------------
-The 1-D master background spectrum is projected into the 2-D space of each source data instance contained in the inputs and subtracted from it.
-The source data instances could be, for example, a set of NIRSpec or MIRI IFU exposures, a set of NIRSpec MOS or fixed-slit 2-D extractions, or a set of nodded MIRI LRS fixed-slit exposures.
+The 1-D master background spectrum is interpolated by wavelength at each pixel of a 2-D source spectrum and subtracted from it.
+The source data instances can be, for example, a set of NIRSpec or MIRI IFU exposures, a set of NIRSpec MOS or fixed-slit 2-D extractions, or a set of nodded MIRI LRS fixed-slit exposures.
 The subtraction process performs a loop over all input source data instances and for each one it does the following: